Venezuela earthquake: Rescue operations continue as death toll nears 1,500

 In the coastal town of Caraballeda, lawyer Ricardo Trias, 73, said he was trying to obtain official documents after his godson, Armando López, 54, was recovered from the rubble of his building on Thursday night.

-Rodríguez spoke by phone with U.S. President Donald Trump and Secretary of State Marco Rubio on Friday.
-Earlier, she and other officials met with the U.S. military’s Northern Command and disaster experts.
+Rodríguez held a phone call with U.S. President Donald Trump and Secretary of State Marco Rubio on Friday, following earlier meetings with U.S. Northern Command and disaster response experts.

-The United States said it was mobilising $150m in aid and easing sanctions.
-The U.S. military also dispatched two ships and said helicopters and aircraft would support rescue operations.
+The United States said it is mobilising $150 million in aid and easing sanctions, while also deploying two ships and supporting operations with helicopters and aircraft.

 A country already under strain